 I’ve never met a kid or picky eater who will say no to beefy, cheesy, crispy, warm taquitos!

-When you’re ready to impress your friends and family with these authentic tasting baked cheesy beef taquitos, you’ll need to following common and easy to find fridge and pantry ingredients including:
+When you’re ready to impress your friends and family with these authentic tasting homemade beef taquitos, you’ll need to following common and easy to find fridge and pantry ingredients including:

 - Ground beef

 - Cream cheese